Le Musée des Vampires the Vampire Museum

 After briefly being shown around the place by Monsieur Sirgent, we sat down for a long chat about the history of vampires, their folkloric origins, and their place in French history and the modern human psyche.
 Monsieur Sirgent, or Jacques as he told us to call him, has written several books on the topic, and very clearly is an expert on all things vampiric.
 Beforehand, I was a little concerned we'd find the museum's director to be sort of overly goth or flaky or downright crazy, but I'm pleased to report Jacques is actually almost startlingly down to earth, and completely, well, normal!
 I made a joke about having worried that he'd be a serial killer, and he laughed and immediately pointed out a painting on a wall and told me it had been painted by famous French murderer Nicolas Claux, "le Vampire de Paris," with whom Jacques is acquainted.
 Wow.

 The closest Métro station to the museum is Porte des Lilas, but I recommend going one station further, to Mairie des Lilas, as the walk from there to the museum is much simpler.
 So, exit the Métro at Mairie des Lilas, and turn around to face the opposite direction that the staircase was going.
 You'll see the Mairie that is, the town hall in front of you and on the left; it looks sort of like a small hotel.
 Walk past the Mairie and keep going straight; you'll be on the Rue de Paris.
 In a couple streets, turn left on Rue des Bruyères.
 Walk straight for a few streets and turn right on Rue Jules David, and the museum is number 14, on the right.
 Now, the entrance to the museum isn't here!
 It's around back in a sort of alley.
 Keep walking on Rue Jules David and take your first right, onto Rue Chassagnolle.
-Soon you'll see a small alley on the right, with an "M" and an arrow painted on the wall at the corner.
+Soon you'll see a small alley on the right, with an "M" and an arrow painted on the wall at the corner (at least, they were there when I visited around 2010).
 The entrance to the museum is in this alley.
 Walk down the alley a bit, and you'll find a red door on the right side marked simply "Musée."
 You're there!
 Come, enter freely and of your own will...
 (If you have an appointment.)

 Good luck and have fun!